Note: The New Energy World Symposium will be postponed. Read more here (updated Feb 2019!).

 Assistant Professor of Economics at the University of Utah.
 Bannister is an economist specializing in the role of energy revolutions in causing industrial revolutions and the impact on economic and financial systems.
 He builds long-range models of economic activity, energy consumption, and consequent financial and environmental impacts.

 Botanist and bionaut, David Gwynne-Evans, has identified over 100 plant species new to science for his botanical PhD.
 He is founder and CEO of CASABIO, The Home of Biodiversity.
-His aspirations include establishing the longest and most species rich nature reserve in the world, developing radical new software that aims to revolutionize the way biodiversity is documented, and fostering the uptake of clean energy within Africa.
+His aspirations include establishing the longest and most species-rich nature reserve in the world, developing radical new software that aims to revolutionize the way biodiversity is documented, and fostering the uptake of clean energy within Africa.
 This latter project, called ElecTrek, aims to be the first trans-Africa expedition in electric cars aided by promising new technologies including LENR.

 Prof. David H. Bailey

-Mathematician and computer scientist, recently retired from the Lawrence Berkeley National Laboratory and currently a Research Fellow at the University of California, Davis.
-Bailey’s published work of over 200 technical papers and six books include studies in high-performance computing, computational mathematics and mathematical finance.
-He and his long-time collaborator Jonathan Borwein operate the MathDrudge blog and co-author articles on mathematics, computing, science and society for The Conversation and the Huffington Post.
+Mathematician and computer scientist recently retired from the Lawrence Berkeley National Laboratory and currently a Research Fellow at the University of California, Davis.
+Bailey’s published work of nearly 300 technical papers and six books include studies in high-performance computing, computational mathematics, and mathematical finance.
+He operates the Math Scholar and Math Investor blogs and has authored articles on mathematics, computing, science and society for The Conversation and the Huffington Post.

-The Energy Source
+The Energy Sources